kragen/derctuo/copper-salts.md

 hydroxylation; the neutral gray cupric carbonate readily hydroxylates given half a chance, or decays to cupric oxide at low CO₂ concentrations; there is no cuprous.
-Blue-green **cupric phosphate** and phosphate hydroxide are the insoluble rare mineral libethenite;
+Blue-green **cupric phosphate** and phosphate hydroxide are the insoluble rare mineral libethenite, or more commonly pseudomalachite, depending on hydration and hydroxylation — or, with aluminum, turquoise;
 again there is no cuprous.

 So, excluding exotics, there seem to be no stable water-soluble